platformsh/platformsh-docs/reference/email.md

 $ platform environment:metadata enable_smtp true
 ```

-Emails from Platform.sh are sent via a Mandrill-based SMTP proxy.
+Emails from Platform.sh are sent via a SendGrid-based SMTP proxy.
 Each
-Platform.sh project is provisioned as a Mandrill sub-account.
-Note that Mandrill
+Platform.sh project is provisioned as a SendGrid sub-account.
+Note that SendGrid
 sub-accounts are capped at 12k emails per month.

 >**note:**